Bowserinator/Periodic-Table-JSON/README.md

 Temperatures such as boiling points and melting points are given in degrees kelvin.
 Densities are given in g/L and molar heat in (mol*K) Information that is missing is repersented as null.
 Some elements may have an image link to their spectral bands.
-All elements have a three sentence summary from wikipedia.</p>
+All elements have a three sentence summary from wikipedia.
+Currently the color tag is useless, so please use appearance instead.</p>
 <code>
 Here's an example of how it's formatted:
 {